 Even if they were born in another country, most immigrants would now consider their new adopted country to be where they are from.
 If they immigrate to the United States, they now consider themselves American.

-In fact, many immigrants may consider themselves to have a dual kind of country identity.
+Many immigrants may consider themselves to have a dual kind of country identity.
 Some may say they are “Vietnamese-American,” “Mexican-American,” or “Swedish-American.”
 Many immigrants and even their children may identify themselves as having a dual cultural country identity even if they no longer hold a passport from their home country.

 An example of this is my own mother.
-My mother was born and raised in Stockholm Sweden.
-When she left Sweden in her early 20s she came to the United States for a short time to work.
+My mother was born and raised in Stockholm, Sweden.
+When she left Sweden in her early 20s, she came to the United States for a short time to work.
 She met my father, fell in love, and got married.

-But if you ask my mother or any of my siblings we would all probably say that we were “Swedish-American.”
+But if you ask my mother or any of my siblings, we would all probably say that we were “Swedish-American.”
 This is because our cultural identity is between Sweden and America

 Definition Of An Ex-pat